nf-core/website/src/content/docs/contributing/contributing_to_pipelines.md

 ## Testing

+You can optionally test your changes by running the pipeline locally.
+Then it is recommended to use the `debug` profile to receive warnings about process selectors and other debug info.
+Example: `nextflow run . -profile debug,test,docker --outdir <OUTDIR>`.

 When you create a pull request with changes, [GitHub Actions](https://github.com/features/actions) will run automatic tests.
 Typically, pull-requests are only fully reviewed when these tests are passing, though of course, we can help out before then.